 - Diarrhea and other gastrointestinal problems are severe enough to cause 20% of patients to stop taking the drug.
 Taking misoprostol after meals should minimize these effects.
 One study indicated that taking the drug two to three times a day, instead of the standard regimen of four times, may prove to be just as effective and cause fewer side effects.

 Sucralfate (Carafate) seems to work by adhering to the ulcer and protecting it from further damage by stomach acid and pepsin.
 It also promotes the defensive processes of the stomach.
 Sucralfate has an ulcer-healing rate similar to that of H2 blockers.
 Other than constipation, which occurs in 2.2% of patients, the drug has few side effects.
 Sucralfate does interact with a wide variety of drugs, however, including warfarin, phenytoin, ketoconazole, fluoroquinolones, and tetracycline.

 When a patient comes to the hospital with bleeding ulcers, endoscopy is usually performed.
 This procedure is critical for the diagnosis, determination of treatment options, and treatment of bleeding ulcers.

 In high-risk patients or those with evidence of bleeding, options include watchful waiting with medical treatments or surgery.
 The first critical steps for massive bleeding are to stabilize the patient and support vital functions with fluid replacement and possibly blood transfusions.
 People on NSAIDs should stop taking these drugs, if possible.

-Between 10 - 20% of patients require more invasive procedures for bleeding, such as major abdominal surgery.
+Between 10 to 20% of patients require more invasive procedures for bleeding, such as major abdominal surgery.

 - The doctor first places the endoscope into the patient's mouth and down the esophagus into the stomach.